Hive (game): Composition

-In addition, the game is packaged with a travel bag (a black drawstring bag for older editions; a nylon zippered case for the current version) to make the game more portable.
-Given the durability of the tiles and the lack of a board, the game is marketed as a "go-anywhere" game that simply needs a relatively flat surface on which to place pieces.
+The game is packaged with a travel bag (a black drawstring bag for older editions; a nylon zippered case for the current version) to make the game more portable.
+Given the durability of the tiles and the lack of a board, the game is marketed as a "go-anywhere" game that simply needs any flat surface on which to place pieces.

+Variations

-In 2011, the publisher released a "Carbon" edition of Hive, with a monochrome design of black creatures on white pieces and white creatures on black pieces.
+Gen42 Games released a "Carbon" edition of Hive in 2011, which features a monochrome design of black creatures on white pieces, and white creatures on black pieces.
 Tiles for the Mosquito and Ladybug expansions are included in this set.

-In 2012, the publisher released a lower-priced "Pocket" edition of Hive.
+The following year, they released a lower-priced "Pocket" edition of Hive.
 The pieces are smaller versions of the colored Bakelite tiles, and include the Mosquito and Ladybug expansions.
 The game is sold with an orange drawstring bag for storage.